RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

   }
 ```

+*Note: other plugin properties are specific to the plugin type, see [criterion](/frontend/plugins/plugin-criteria/) or [service](/frontend/plugins/plugin-services) plugin pages for more detail.*

 # Redux management

 As mentioned above, the plugins can initialize reducers to use redux actions and  selectors.
-However, as a plugin may be instantiated multiple times on a single page, the plugin reducers cannot be statically declared.
+However, as a plugin may be instantiated multiple times on a single page, the plugin reducers cannot be statically declared - like, for instance, for dynamic modules.
 Instead, plugins have to declare a `buildReducer` function and retrieve / rebuild actions and selectors at runtime.
 Those operations are detailed in following subsections.

 ## Building reducers